code-by-matt/flowerpower/README.md

 Final Score: 0.978
 ```

-At `C=0.01`, regularization is too strong and causes underfitting.
-With higher `C` values, the classifier performs really well, and I never observed a significant drop in performance by increasing `C`.
-This means that our data conforms to a simple pattern and is not very susceptible to overfitting, which was kind of a bummer because
+At `C=0.01`, regularization was too strong and caused underfitting.
+With higher `C` values, the classifier performed really well, and I never observed a significant drop in performance by increasing `C`.
+This means that the data conforms to a simple pattern and is not very susceptible to overfitting, which was kind of a bummer because I might as well have not used regularization at all.

 ## Conclusion

-Uh.
-Some quote about engineers vs scientists.
-Mention the things that I didn't even use.
-"Magic?"
+Freeman Dyson said, "A good scientist is a person with original ideas.
+A good engineer is a person who makes a design that works with as few original ideas as possible."
+I approached this project trying to be a good scientist, but found out that I really needed to be a good engineer.
+I spent more time reading the docs, choosing tools to use, and writing up this report than on actually coding.
+And even though I didn't learn any new machine learning theory, there's something satisfying solving a problem simply and clearly, in as few steps as possible.<sup>[4]</sup>

+I'm by no means a master of scikit-learn now.
+There's so much more out there to know, and there are probably better ways to do what I did.
+Nevertheless, I hope that my experience inspires you to go out and build that thing you've always wanted to build.
+Chances are, somebody's already made some reeally nice wheels for you :)

 ---